Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 Re: (Score:2)

-Custom Android ROM (Score:3)
+Custom Android ROM (Score:5, Interesting)

 Ubuntu Touch/Mobile failed, Microsoft is closing shop on Windows 10 Mobile.